GandalfTea/market_sim/README.md

 ### How it works:

 The program runs in cycles.
-Every cycle participants have a chance to participate in trade.
+Every cycle participants have a chance trade.

 Init:

 * Initialize a set number of participants who have:
     * Random sum of money distributed in an exponential fashion
-    * Rand risk tolerance (for now, will probably calibrate after every trade)
+    * Random risk tolerance (for now, will probably calibrate after every trade)
     * Personal bias variable to introduce irrationality
-    * Security choosing algorithm
     * Buy / Sell algorithm
 * Init a number of securities :
     * Calculate unbiased probability of the stock going up every cycle (from the total influence over market, volatility and general market volatility)